 You know, so you can buy wine, hang out with your friends and eat chocolate all day.

-Well, if you speak English, that goes a long way to being qualified to either assisting someone teaching the language, or doing so yourself, one-on-one.
+Well, if you speak English, that goes a long way to being qualified to either assist someone teaching the language or doing so yourself, one-on-one.

 There are classifieds for locals who are interested in learning English, which has become the lingua franca of the planet, for the most part.